 Program Overview

-The University of New Mexico is pleased to offer a fully online master's program in Computer Engineering with a specialization in the Internet of Things.
+The University of New Mexico is pleased to offer a fully online master of science program in Computer Engineering with a specialization in the Internet of Things.
 Courses are offered in a convenient, eight-week online format.
-This graduate program was developed with input from our industrial partners including Netflix, Sandia National Laboratories, and many others.
+This graduate program was developed with input from our industrial partners, including Google, Sandia National Laboratories, and many others.

 The courses are taught by our world-renowned computer engineering faculty from the UNM School of Engineering.
-Professor Ioannis Papapanagiotou, a senior engineering leader at Netflix, teaches our Cloud Computing course and has helped us co-design our course on the Introduction on the Internet of Things to support the latest and the next generation of Networks.
-Professor Christopher Lamb, a cybersecurity scientist with Sandia National Laboratories, teaches Introduction to the Internet of Things and Introduction to Cybersecurity.
+Professor Ioannis Papapanagiotou, a principal engineer at Google, teaches our AI infrastructure and Cloud Computing courses and has helped us co-design our course on the Introduction on the Internet of Things to support the latest and the next generation of Networks.
+Professor Christopher Lamb, a cybersecurity scientist with Sandia National Laboratories, teaches Introduction to the Internet of Things and Cybersecurity courses.

 The Senior leadership of the ECE Department is directly responsible for guaranteeing the quality of the program.